IEA TCP AFC Annex 33: Fuel Cells for Stationary Applications (Working period 2022 - 2024)

 Short Description

-In this sub-task, the extent to which stationary fuel cells will be used in integrated energy concepts based on renewable energy sources in energy communities or climate-neutral neighbourhoods will be investigated.
+In the task period from 2022 to 2024, the topic 'Use of stationary fuel cells for climate-neutral districts and neighbourhoods' was addressed in a new subtask.
+The extent to which stationary fuel cells can be used in integrated energy concepts based on renewable energy sources in energy communities or climate-neutral neighbourhoods was investigated.

-• Analysis of neighbourhood solutions (mainly abroad or in Annex 33 member countries like Germany) that already rely on decentralized hydrogen solutions.
-The results include the analysis of software tools and hardware components that were implemented.
-Further results include identified success factors that ultimately led to the realization of the projects.
+- Analysis of neighbourhood solutions (mainly abroad or in Annex 33 member countries like Germany) that already rely on decentralized hydrogen solutions.
+The analyses include the software tools and hardware components that have been used.
+Furthermore, the success factors that ultimately led to the realization of the project are analysed (with the involvement of the Annex 33 members).

-• Analysis of the Austrian situation with the involvement of relevant stakeholders.
+- Analysis of the Austrian situation with the involvement of relevant stakeholders.
 Austria is leading in renewable energy systems (incl. renewable energy communities or citizen communities), but in decentralized hydrogen solutions Austria is only at the beginning of the developments.
-As a result, the possibilities (by means of SWOT analyses) for the realization of Austrian (pilot-)projects involving Austrian stakeholders are shown.

-• Modelling and simulation of at least three districts in Austria distinguishing between neighbourhoods with purely residential buildings, commercial areas and mixed uses.
-In addition to the model and simulation results, recommendations for the further promotion of climate-neutral neighbourhoods will be developed, on the one hand for project developers, technology providers, software providers, and on the other hand for political decision-makers (e.g. in case of regulatory or funding-related implementation needs or barriers).
+- Modelling and simulation of at least three districts in Austria and development of recommendations for the further promotion of climate-neutral districts, on the one hand for project development, technology providers, software providers and on the other hand for political decision makers (in case of implementation barriers).

 Participants